andrew/ultimate-awesome/README.md

 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [awesome-handshake](https://github.com/namebasehq/awesome-handshake) - A collection of awesome things regarding the Handshake ecosystem.
 - [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
 Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.
+- [awesome-vqvae](https://github.com/rese1f/awesome-vqvae) - 📚 A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
 - [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-guitar](https://github.com/sfischer13/awesome-guitar) - :star: Useful resources for guitar players.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.